Cambridge Ghost Writers

-We will look at existing ghost stories from Cambridge, which you may use as inspiration.
+We looked at existing ghost stories from Cambridge, which they may use as inspiration.

 Outlining the Process

-We will outline the process going forward and the limitations you need to take into consideration when writing.
+We outlined the process going forward and the limitations the writers need to take into consideration when writing.

-We will give a presentation about what is possible technically in the Playroom, i.e. in terms of sound, lighting, set, special effects etc.
+We gave a presentation about what is possible technically in the Playroom, i.e. in terms of sound, lighting, set, special effects etc.

 The First Writing Stage

-We will have a private reading of all the scripts (on Zoom, a table read or a read of the scripts on their feet, dependent on current restrictions) to help you see what is and isn’t working about your story.
+We will have a private reading of all the scripts to help the writers see what is and isn’t working about their story.

-You will then have about one month to polish your script based on what you learned from the readings.
+The writers will then have about one month to polish their script based on what they learned from the readings.

 A small panel of WRiTEON readers will then read all the final scripts that have been submitted and select three to feature in the final performance.
 Selection will be based both on quality and how the three scripts may compliment each other (i.e. no repetition and a good mixture of ages & genders in the characters).